MPCC is accredited by The Higher Learning Commission and offers a variety of nationally and internationally recognized quality programs.

 If you are considering attending Mid-Plains Community College, be sure to apply now to begin the application process.
 An I-20 will only be issued after all required documents have been received and verified.

 Once accepted to the college, students may prepare to enroll in coursework.
-All entering students are required to take either the ACT or the COMPASS placement test.
+All entering students are required to take either the ACT or the ACCUPLACER placement test.
 Either may be completed after the student arrives at the college; however, students will not be able to register for English or Math classes until they have completed the placement exams.
 In preparing to enroll in courses all students must work with an International Student Advisor to select appropriate courses.